umapraseeda/fw-nrfconnect-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 * AWS IoT Core - `Getting started guide for nRF Asset Tracker for AWS`_.
 * Azure IoT Hub - `Getting started guide for nRF Asset Tracker for Azure`_.

-The `nRF Asset Tracker project`_ contains separate documentation that goes through setup of the firmware and cloud-side.
+The `nRF Asset Tracker project`_ contains separate documentation that goes through setup of the firmware and cloud-side setup.
-If you want use the `nRF Asset Tracker project`_, the documentation for the Asset Tracker v2 in |NCS| can be ignored.
+If you want to use the nRF Asset Tracker, follow the `nRF Asset Tracker project`_ documentation instead of the Asset Tracker v2 documentation.

+Carrier library support
+***********************

+See the section :ref:`using_the_lwm2m_carrier_library` for steps on how to connect to a operator's device management platform, nessecary in some LTE networks.

 .. _atv2_application_configuration:

 Configuration
 *************

-To configure the firmware to connect to a specific cloud service the following steps must be followed:
+To configure the firmware to connect to a specific cloud service, complete the following steps:

 1. Update the overlay configuration file that corresponds to the selected cloud service with the Kconfig option values that was extracted during the :ref:`Setting up the cloud service <cloud_setup>` step.
-   The name of the overlay file should reflect the cloud service that has been chosen.
-So for AWS IoT the file name is is :file:`overlay-aws.conf`, and so on.
+   The name of the overlay file must reflect the cloud service that has been chosen.
+   So for AWS IoT, the file name is :file:`overlay-aws.conf`, and so on.
    :ref:`Cloud-specific mandatory Kconfig options <mandatory_config>` lists the mandatory options that are specific to each cloud service.
    The overlay files are located in the root folder of the application, under :file:`applications/asset_tracker_v2/`.

 #.
-Include the overlay file when building the firmware, documented in :ref:`Building and running <building_and_running>`.
+Include the overlay file when building the firmware, as documented in :ref:`Building and running <building_and_running>`.

 Configuration files
 ===================